Xilinx/gen-machine-conf/README.md

                         project - To update System Level configurations rootfs  - To update Rootfs configurations --petalinux           Generate Rootfs and PetaLinux Tool conf files and update the build/local.conf file with generated .conf files.
+  --add-config [CONFIG_<macro>=y]
-  --add-rootfsconfig    Specify a file with list of package names to add into rootfs menu entry -D, --debug           Enable debug output
+                        Specify config macro or file containing config macros to be added on top of default configs --add-rootfsconfig    Specify a file with list of package names to add into rootfs menu entry -D, --debug           Enable debug output
   -h, --help            show this help message and exit